 sector must be able to have long term commitments, often several year undertakings, consequently assurance of the size of the defence budget must be agreed upon.
 Previous investments can become senseless if programs are suddenly ended due to a reduction in resources.
 The 2% GDP expenditure for national defence allows for planning on a long term basis as well as efficient use of taxpayers’ money.

-In simpler terms, the defence budget can be divided into three types of expenditures: procurement and investment expenditures, personnel expenditures, and logistical and other expenditures.
-The defence budget is considered to be well balanced, as the level of personnel, operation and maintenance expenditures within it are not disproportionately large, and developments promoting defence capability can be implemented within the limits of the defence budget.
-Labour costs account for 23%, infrastructure and procurement costs 45% and all other spending 32% of 2018 defence expenditures.
+In simpler terms, defence expenditures can be divided into three types: procurement and investment expenditures, personnel related expenditures, and management costs and other expenditures.
+The distribution of defence expenditures is considered to be well balanced, in which the level of personnel and maintenance expenditures are not proportionately too large, and defence promoting capability developments can be implemented.
+Based on the State Budget Act, labour costs will account for 23% of defence expenditures in 2019, with infrastructure investments and procurement costs accounting for 46% and all other spending 31%.

-Estonia’s 2018 defence budget remains one of the most balanced in Europe.
-According to NATO defence budget methodology, which differs somewhat from the national methodology, personnel expenditures account for 30%, procurement and investments 27%, and other costs 43% of defence expenditures.
+Estonia’s expenditure on defence in 2019 continues to be one of the most balanced in Europe.
+The distribution of defence expenditures under the NATO method differs somewhat from the national method.
+In 2019 personnel related costs will comprise 34%, procurement and investment costs 24% and other costs 42% of defence costs.